top of page

 PAINTINGS

-The Trophies Series
+The Trophy Series

 In a world where worth is often measured by proximity to power, beauty, or fame, humans have become trophies—objects of validation and status symbols for one another.
 This series of paintings delves into the subtle, often unspoken need to use others to feel seen, validated, and worthy.